Recycling. Return Home

 That old bike can be repaired and may help charities.
 Some recyclers (yes that's a pun) may also be able to sell you a cheap, repaired cycle.
 Some examples of recyclers:

-The Bike Station Like The Bike Station, a community project that accepts bikes donated by the public and recycles them for use by priority groups who need them.
-They renovate and sell some bikes to raise funds The Bike Station: Information.
+The Bike Station, a community project that accepts bikes donated by the public and recycles them for use by priority groups who need them.
+They renovate and sell some bikes to raise funds.

-Re~Cycle Link Re~Cycle’s mission is to collect and ship second hand bicycles and parts to less developed countries; they also teach local people the skills of how to repair and maintain bikes.
-If you want to help, click here to see how Re~Cycle: Information.
+Re~Cycle’s mission is to collect and ship second hand bicycles and parts to less developed countries; they also teach local people the skills of how to repair and maintain bikes.

 Books